Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Wd4yEmlJQOk.md

 ### Transcript

-> can you ask jace when his fellow fresh delivery arrives ah that's such a good comment oh so good i will i will call him right now no i won't actually maybe sleeping
+> can you ask jace when his fellow fresh delivery arrives ah that's such a good comment oh so good I will I will call him right now no I won't actually maybe sleeping